-Reports to: Public Affairs Manager or Campaign Field Organizer
+Reports to: Public Affairs Director or Community Organizer

 Function: The Grassroots Organizing Intern will work in a fast-paced and dynamic environment as a member of the Planned Parenthood Advocates of Indiana and Kentucky organization.
 This internship runs for a semester or up to twelve months.
 Firm start and end dates are dependent on the prospective intern’s schedule and the needs of the organization.
 This intern works to support Planned Parenthood Advocates of Indiana and Kentucky, a 501(c)(4) organization, in its advocacy work.

 Location: Indianapolis, Muncie, Fort Wayne, Bloomington, Lake County

 Compensation: This is an unpaid position, but parking is reimbursed.
 If this internship would fit a course-credit requirement, please note this in your application.